 The French government requires foreign students to enroll in social security regardless of any health insurance they already have.
 This regulation means that while studying in France, BC students are required to maintain their domestic insurance, the GeoBlue insurance purchased through BC and to enroll in French social security.
 This coverage is required as each individual insurance covers different things.
 For example, French social security only covers you while you are in France, which means that if you travel outside of France you would not be covered.
 GeoBlue covers you worldwide for existing conditions as well as repatriation, two things most domestic insurance does not cover.
 The cost to enroll in French Social Security is 200-220 Euros.

-In addition to university-sponsored events, clubs, and sports, BC students may participate in some activities organized by the on-site coordinator.
+In addition to university-sponsored events, clubs, and sports, BC students may participate in some activities organized by the BC resident director.
 Activities may include museum visits, dance, theater, opera and weekend excursions to the country side.
-Your BC on-site coordinator will inform you of your option upon arrival.
+Your BC resident director will inform you of your option upon arrival.

 The University’s Cultural Department (“Le Service Culturel de l’Université”, “SCDE”), competes in different ways to make the Sorbonne a cultural centre in Paris.
 Thus, more than a hundred events (concerts, representations, meetings and debates, exhibitions, projections), are planned every three months for a public that is growing in number each year.
 Visit this site